EdinburghNLP/spot-data/README.md

 have been gathered on 2 levels of granulatiry:

  - Sentences
- - Elementary Discourse Units (EDUs)
+ - Elementary Discourse Units (EDUs), i.e. sub-sentence clauses produced by a state-of-the-art RST parser [3]

-This dataset is intended to aid sentiment analysis research and, in particular, the evaluation of methods that attempt to perform finer-grained sentiment analysis.
+This dataset is intended to aid sentiment analysis research and, in particular, the evaluation of methods that attempt to

-Statistics and details about the dataset's creation can be found in:
+Statistics and details about the dataset's creation can be found our TACL paper:

-> Stefanos Angelidis, Mirella Lapata.
+Stefanos Angelidis, Mirella Lapata.
 2017.
-> **Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis**,
+**Multiple Instance Learning Networks for Fine-Grained Sentiment Analysis**, _To appear in Transactions of the Association for Computational Linguistics (TACL)_ <br/>
-> _To appear in Transactions of the Association for Computational Linguistics (TACL)_
+[ insert arXiv url here ]

 If you use this data in your research, please cite the above paper.